singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 These questions are designed to mirror a real interview, so they will not always be well defined.
 Think about what questions  you would ask your interviewer and then make reasonable  assumptions.
 You may make different assumptions than us, and that will lead you to a very different design.
 That's okay!

-9.1 	Stock Data: Imagine you are building some sort of service that will be called by up to 1,000 client applications to get simple end-of-day stock price information (open, close, high,  low).
-You may assume that you already have the data, and you can store it in any format you wish.
-How would you design the client-facing service that provides the information to client applications?You are respon­ sible for the development, rollout, and ongoing monitoring and maintenance of the feed.
-Describe the different methods  you considered and why you would recommend your approach.
-Your service can use any technologies  you wish, and can distribute the information to the client applications in any mechanism you choose.

-Hints: #385, #396

-9.2 	Social Network: How would you design the data structures for a very large social network like Face­ book or LinkedIn?
-Describe how you would design an algorithm to show the shortest path between two people (e.g., Me -> Bob -> Susan -> Jason -> You).

-Hints: #270, #285, #304, #321

-9.3         Web Crawler: Ifyou were designing a web crawler, how would you avoid getting into infinite loops?

-Hints: #334, #353, #365

-9.4 	Duplicate URLs: You have 10 billion  URLs.
-How  do you detect the duplicate documents?
-In this case, assume "duplicate" means that the URLs are identical.

-Hints: #326, #347..  ...  ...
-P9 380

-9.5 	Cache: Imagine a web server for a simplified search engine.
-This system has 100 machines to respond to search queries, which may then call out using processSearch (string   query) to anothercluster of machines to actually get the result.The machine which responds to a given query is chosen at random, so you cannot guarantee that the same machine will always respond to the same request.
-The method processSearch is very expensive.
-Design a caching mechanism for the most recent queries.
-Be sure to explain how you would update the cache when data changes.

-Hints: #259, #274, #293, #311

-9.6 	Sales  Rank: A large eCommerce company wishes to list the best-selling products, overall and by category.
-For example, oneproductmight be the #1056th best-sellingproductoverall but the #13th best-selling product under "Sports Equipment" and the #24th best-selling product under "Safety."
-Describe how you would design this system.

-Hints:#142, #158, #176, #189, #208, #223, #236, #244 ......
-385

-9.7 		Personal Financial Manager: Explain how you would design a personal financial manager (like Mint.com).
-This system would connect to your bank accounts, analyze your spending habits, and make recommendations.

-Hints:#762, #180, #199, #212, #247, #276

-9.8 	Pastebin: Design a system like Pastebin, where a user can enter a piece of text and get a randomly generated URL to access it.

-Hints:#165, #184, #206, #232

-Additional Questions: Object-Oriented Design (#7.7)

-Hints start on page 662.

 **9.1 	Stock Data:**  Imagine you are building some sort of service that will be called by up to 1,000 client applications to get simple end-of-day stock price information (open, close, high, low).
 You may assume that you already have the data, and you can store it in any format you wish.
 How would you design the client-facing service that provides the information to client applications?
 You are responsible for the development,  rollout, and ongoing monitoring and maintenance  of the feed.
 Describe the different methods  you considered and why you would recommend  your approach.
 Your service can use any technologies you wish, and can distribute the information to the client applications in any mechanism you choose.